 Your First 24 Hours Post-Surgery

 In most cases, in-house sedation or general anesthesia is used during your procedure to allow you to sleep comfortably.
 You should expect to feel very tired for the remainder of that day and resting as much as you can is very important.
 You may notice a small amount of bleeding near the surgical sight, which is normal.
-Dr. Price will most likely place gauze in the area, which can be removed a couple hours after surgery.
+Dr. Patel will most likely place gauze in the area, which can be removed a couple hours after surgery.
 Similar to the instructions following a tooth extraction, soft foods are advised and avoid drinking through a straw.
 You may experience slight pain once the anesthesia wears off.
 This can typically be managed with anti-inflammatory pain medication such as ibuprofen.

 Your First Few Days

 Mild swelling and bruising of the face is very common in the days following dental implant surgery.
 Applying an ice pack to that side of your face will help alleviate any inflammation.
 Soft foods are still recommended for a few more days, as well as avoiding drinking through a straw.
 Also, limit your physical activity as much as possible to prevent increased blood pressure and increased blood flow to the surgical site.

 10-14 Days After Your Surgery